itumejia/Dogbook/README.md

 3. See a timeline feed with posts of other dogs
 4. See a detail screen of a post when it is clicked.
 5. See a detail screen of a user (dog profile) when the username is clicked in a post
+12. A map with _Dogs nearby_
+13. Pinch to scale a photo in timeline

 **Optional Nice-to-have Stories**